Raedin24/School/DCIT 318 Programming II/Session 2.md

 	- **read-write** : Has both getter and setter
 	- **read-only** : Has only getter
 	- **write-only** - Has only setter
-- Begins with a capital letter by convention
+- Begins with a capital letter by convention.
 ```csharp
 using System